pedromartins4/H2-to-MySQL/README.md

 # H2-to-MySQL

 This script does exactly that: **automatically** reads all the information in a H2 database and exports it into a MySQL database.
+This is particularly useful for Django which [does not support H2](https://stackoverflow.com/questions/46671380/django-admin-interface-for-h2-database).
 If you're as lucky as me this is the best you'll find.

 To run, look at `__main__` and change the global variables that set paths and server configurations.